Vehicle Control Skills

 - Press down firmly (but don’t stomp) on the shift lever.
 Release the shift lever after completing the downshift.

-- Ease out the clutch to avoid skidding the rear tire.
+- Ease the clutch out smoothly to avoid skidding the rear tire.

 Starting on an Incline